wildcardcorp/castle.documentation/working-with-content/managing-content/deleting-items.rst

 Sometimes it is necessary to delete a content item.
 Again, the easiest way to do this is by using "Manage Content" on the Toolbar.

-..This immage can remain the same as the original
+..
+This immage can remain the same as the original

 .. code:: robotframework
    :class: hidden